-We are pleased to be able to entertain you by taking up our Food Travel Experience section: a unique journey to discover the flavours and the main culinary traditions of the world.
+After we gave you some useful information, advice and good practices to follow during the Coronavirus time, we are pleased to be able to entertain you by taking up our Food Travel Experience section: a unique journey to discover the flavors and the main culinary traditions of the world.
 Today, FLIO has therefore decided to take you to Mexico with its special recipes on the base of the tortilla.
 Stay calm, stay home and try to cook delicious Burritos too!

 It surely happened to you to want something different, something with an international flavour, a dish that could fill your mouth with the tastes and history of another country.
 You have surely had this feeling of desiring something that you do not know or that isn’t the part of your usual diet.
 If the answer is yes, you will not be able to give up some dishes of Mexican cuisine.

 Mexico: origins and traditions

 Mexico, on the other hand, is an American country with an extraordinary history, for centuries in its 32 states have been mixed customs, traditions and facial features that all together create an incredible nation.
 Even today, over 50 indigenous ethnic groups preserve their own traditions and language.
 The beauty of its natural landscapes and the wonderful archaeological sites, the indelible memory of the most important pre-Columbian civilizations, attract millions of tourists offering the opportunity for a wonderful journey into the past.